jrief/django-websocket-redis/docs/running.rst

 In this configuration the **uWSGI** server owns both main loops.
 To distinguish WebSockets from normal requests, use uWSGI's `internal routing`_ capabilities.

+.. note:: The internal routing capabilities of uWSGI is dependent on the Perl Compatible Regular Expressions
+	(PCRE) library.
+Make sure that your uWSGI was built with PCRE support if you plan to run in emperor mode.
+	Please refer to the :ref:`PCRE Support` section below for more information.

 First create the two applications, ``wsgi_django.py`` and ``wsgi_websocket.py`` using the same code as in the above example.
 These are the two entry points for uWSGI.
 Then create these three ini-files, one for the emperor, say ``uwsgi.ini``: